sciZer0/7/v/README.md

 The changes in the blockchain industry will be especially-huge.

-Thanks to this new paradigm, each "old" blockchain created before 2023 or so might definitely be perceived in the future as **unpopular**
+Thanks to this new paradigm emerging, each "old" blockchain (i.e. created before 2023 or so) might definitely be perceived in the future as **unpopular**

-— since each new blockchain might easily start up with the biggest-ever global user-base of billions of people and with more just (fair) token-distribution (meaning the fundamentally-better Gini coefficient).
+— since each new blockchain might easily start up with the biggest-ever user-base of billions of people.

 Additionally, thanks to the new revolutionary blockchain protocol (described below), each "old" blockchain, undoubtedly being a big social system, might definitely be perceived in the future as simultaneously